 - 1. Breast prostheses and surgical bras following a mastectomy. - 2.
 Prosthetic devices to restore a method of speaking when required as a result of a covered medically necessary laryngectomy. - 3.
 The plan will pay for other medically necessary prosthetic devices, including: - a.
 Surgical implants; - b.
 Artificial limbs or eyes; - c.
 The first pair of contact lenses or eye glasses when required as a result of a covered medically necessary eye surgery; - d.
-Scalp hair prostheses when required as a result of hair loss due to alopecia areata or alopecia totalis, chemotherapy, radiation therapy, or permanent hair loss due to injury, limited to one per calendar year; - e.
+Scalp hair prostheses when required as a result of hair loss due to alopecia areata or alopecia totalis, chemotherapy, radiation therapy, or permanent hair loss due to injury, limited to one per calendar year, - e.
 Therapeutic shoes and inserts for the prevention and treatment of diabetes-related foot complications; and - f.
-Benefits are available for certain types of orthotics (braces, boots, splints).
+Benefits are available for certain types of orthotics, limited to: (1) foot orthotics, orthopedic shoes, footwear or support items used for a systemic illness affecting the lower limbs, such as diabetes, (2) braces, (3) boots and (4) splints.
 Covered services include the initial purchase, fitting, and repair of a custom made rigid or semi-rigid supportive device used to support, align, prevent, or correct deformities or to improve the function of movable parts of the body, or which limits or stops motion of a weak or diseased body part.